sirno/misosoup/README.md

 ## Details

-To obtain minimal microbial communities `misosoup` solves multiple optimization problems.
-All optimizations problems are solved with gurobi.
+To find minimal microbial communities `misosoup` solves a repeated sequence of optimization problems using MILP formulations:

-1. Minimize the number of community member.
+1. Minimize the number of community member (see Zelezniak, et al. PNAS doi:10.1073/pnas.1421834112)
 2. Fix the active community members and optimize growth of the total community biomass.
 If this fails, exclude the community from the possible solutions and repeat.